hclsampleapps/kandy-cpaas2-sample-reactnative-ios/README.md

 5. Open `RibbonSample.xcworkspace` from Xcode or run `react-native run-ios` from terminal in root folder.
 6. Build and deploy the app.

+### Branching strategy
+To learn about the branching strategy, contribution & coding conventions followed in the project, please refer [GitFlow based branching strategy](https://gist.github.com/ribbon-abku/10d3fc1cff5c35a2df401196678e258a) for your project repository.